tomatobfdi/Revamped-Jelly-Evolution-Simulator-JES/README.md

 - Resized the window and all the UI to fit smaller screens
     - The creature mosaic now is a 17 by 15 square to fit smaller squares.
 The species lightboard in the advanced species info is also now a 17 by 15 square, but now with the multiples of 17 listed along the right hand side so it's easier to see what place each species got.

-- Added extra key controls for accessibility (W, E, R, Autogen, and quit (for some reason Cary's quit function didn't work))
+- Added extra key controls for accessibility (W, E, R, Autogen, and quit (even though Cary's CTRL+C in the Command Prompt existed, I just added this because I liked it))
     - Edited key controls (X -> D and C -> F).
 The reason I did this is because the left hand four fingers can rest on Q, W, E and R, and the index can easily reach T, D and F from it's "resting position", R.
     - Couldn't find a way to make a shortcut for the watch sample button.
 Sorry for anyone that uses it!
 I gave up after half an hour of searching because I don't really use it anyway, but if you do find a way, good job!